sripwoud/cryptography/docs/primitives/symmetric-encryption/cbc.md

----
-sidebar_position: 5
-title: CBC
----

-# Cipher Block Chaining (CBC)
-CBC recursively encrypts a plaintext by XORing it with the previous ciphertext block to randomize the encryption (and avoid the pitfall of e.g. the Electronic Codebook mode, see [ECB Penguin](https://words.filippo.io/the-ecb-penguin/)).
+CBC recursively encrypts a plaintext by XORing it with the previous ciphertext block to randomize the encryption (and avoid the pitfall of e.g. the Electronic Codebook mode, see [ECB Penguin](https://words.filippo.io/the-ecb-penguin/)).\
-This is done by first encrypting the IV with the key and then XORing the result with the first plaintext block.
+This is done by first encrypting the IV with the key and then XORing the result with the first plaintext block.\
-The result is then encrypted with the key and XORed with the second plaintext block.
+The result is then encrypted with the key and XORed with the second plaintext block.\
-This process is repeated until the last plaintext block is reached.
+This process is repeated until the last plaintext block is reached.\
 The last ciphertext block is then the ciphertext.

 ```mermaid